 WHAT IS ORTHOPEDIC PHYSICAL THERAPY?

 Orthopedic Manual Physical Therapy is any “hands-on” treatments such as moving a joint in a specific direction and at different speeds to regain movement (joint mobilization and manipulation), muscle stretching, passive movements of the affected body part, and selected soft tissue techniques used to improve the mobility and function of tissue and muscles.
-Orthopedic manual physical therapists treat conditions in body regions like the head, neck, back, arms and legs.
+Orthopedic physical therapy incorporates therapeutic exercise, ergonomic changes and other changes to how you move and live.
+Orthopedic physical therapists treat conditions in body regions like the head, neck, back, arms and legs.
 Advanced examination, communication and decision making skills that are built on the foundations of professional and scientific education facilitate the provision of effective and efficient care.